DragonEternity/PowerShellADUserCreate/README.md

 1. Start up powershell as admin.
 2. Run script
 3. Input what is asked for.
-(With the DC questions it'll first ask for your domain and then the extension I.E: git and then local.)
+ - With the DC questions it'll first ask for your domain and then the extension I.E: git and then local.
+ - If you want the userdata to go to C:/Users you should specify it as such.
+Not as C:/Users/
 4. Watch the miracles happen right before you.
 Not a single faith requirement in sight.